 If you’ve got high-interest debt from credit cards, medical bills or payday loans, a debt consolidation loan may help you lower your monthly payments and create a plan to eliminate debt.

 Finding the best debt consolidation loan for your situation can help you make that goal a reality.
 We’ve rounded up our picks for the best debt consolidation loans, so keep reading to see which loan might be the best option for you.

 - Best for credit card debt consolidation: Payoff

 - What you should know about debt consolidation loans

-Why Discover stands out: With loan terms ranging from 36 months to 84 months, Discover can help you consolidate and pay down debt within a time frame that fits your lifestyle and budget.
+Why Discover stands out: With loan terms ranging from 36 months to 84 months, Discover can help you consolidate and pay down debt within a time frame that fits your budget.

 - Direct payments for debt consolidation — Discover provides direct payments to your creditors.

 - Competitive interest rates — Discover offers competitive interest rates on its personal loans, making it a good choice to consider for consolidating high-interest debt if you can get a lower interest rate than what you’re paying on your current debts.

 - Minimum income requirement — The lender notes that you’ll likely need a minimum household income of $25,000 to qualify for a Discover loan.

 - Late fee — Discover doesn’t charge origination or prepayment fees, but it may charge a late payment fee.